tsyet12/P-graph/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Install this library either from the official pypi or from this Github repository:
+Install this library either from the official PyPI or from this Github repository:

-## Install a Stable Version (pypi)
+## Install a Stable Version (PyPI)
 ```bat
 pip install ProcessGraph
 ```